sheldonucr/ee260_lab/README.md

 - Late submission will not be accepted for your lab report.

+## Checkoff

+- You need to get checkoff your each lab result.
+If not , you will receive no credit for your lab score even if you submit your lab report.

 ### Cheating Policy

 Each lab report should be individual even if you can do pair design and programming.
 If I find students cheating on the lab report, I give no credit for lab given report.
 Then I forward your case to the academic integrity board at UCR.